cseanburns/research-notebook/source/_posts/2013-10-29-lq-vol-2-issue-1-article-3-reading-study.markdown

 ---

-**Note:** The third article of the first issue of the second volume of *The Library Quarterly* is titled "Library Planning in Teacher-Training Institutions."
+**Note:** The third article of the first issue of the second volume of *The Library Quarterly* is titled "The Relation of Subject Interests to Actual Reading."

 It was written by Douglas Waples, who was affiliated with: